 Step 3: Gather Your Documentation

-After deciding on a bank, you’ll need to round up your business paperwork.
+After deciding on a bank, you must round up your business paperwork.
 Financial institutions may differ on what they’re looking for, but you should be in good shape if you have the following:

-Articles of Organization: Your articles of organization reveals your company’s structure and purpose.
+Articles of Organization: Your articles of organization reveal your company’s structure and purpose.
 In some states, this document is known as a Certificate of Formation or a Certificate of Organization.

 Employer Identification Number (EIN): As an LLC, requesting an EIN from the IRS is always a good idea.
-You’ll need one if you have more than one employee or you plan to hire people somewhere down the line.
+You’ll need one if you have more than one employee or you plan to hire people elsewhere.
 Single-employee LLCs can get by with a social security number, but this muddies the water between personal and business.
-You can usually get an EIN online quickly through the IRS, but plan for delays just in case.
+You can usually get an EIN online quickly through the IRS but plan for delays just in case.

 Operating Agreement: An operating agreement outlines how your company functions financially and who can sign off on your behalf.
 Banks will want to know who they can do business with from your company and who doesn’t have the power to make decisions.

-Photo Identification: Have two forms of identification ready when you go to create your account.
-One of these will need to be a photo ID (driver’s license or passport), whereas the other can be a bill, voter registration card, or credit card.
+Photo Identification: When you go to create your account, have two forms of identification ready.
+One must be a photo ID (driver’s license or passport), while the other can be a bill, voter registration card, or credit card.

 Business License: Your business license will come from the state once you’re an officially registered business.
 It shows the bank you are a legitimate entity and the state you can operate out of.